Best meal deals in the UK

 Not to be outdone by its supermarket rivals, Greggs also offers a meal deal.
 In fact, Greggs actually offers meal deals, plural.

-In addition to the sandwich and salad deals, there are four other offers for bakes, savoury rolls, sweet treats and pizza, all of which come with a drink.
-But, as they're the most 'meal deal' of all the options, we'll stick to just reviewing the salad and sandwich combos here.
+In addition to the sandwich and salad deals, there are several other offers for things like bakes, savoury rolls, sweet treats and pizza, all of which come with a drink.
+But we'll stick to just reviewing the salad and sandwich combos here.

 All of your favourite Greggs sandwiches are included in the meal deal, as are the salads (if indeed anyone actually gets a salad from Greggs).
 As for the drinks, you have your choice of a bottled cold drink or a regular-sized hot beverage.